computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookMessenger/readme.md

   1. Users should have real-time chat experience with minimum latency.
   2. Our system should be highly consistent; users should be able to see the same chat history on all their devices.
   3. Messenger's high availability is desirable; we can tolerate lower availability in the interest of consistency.
+- Extended Requirements
+  1. Group Chats: Messenger should support multiple people talking to each other in a group.
+  2. Push notifications: Messenger should be able to notify users of new messages when they are offline.

 ## Capacity Estimation and Constraints